 The Cheltenham Plan is being delivered into two distinct parts; part one is being delivered ahead of part two.
-Each part will comprise of distinct planning topics, these include:
+Each part will comprise distinct planning topics, which include:

-- Part one: An economy strategy and policies, local green space designations and policies and the allocation of future development sites in the town; and
+- Part one: An economy strategy and policies; local green space designations and policies; the allocation of future development sites in the town

-We have undertaken two public consultations on the Cheltenham Plan to date.
+We have previously carried out two public consultations on the Cheltenham Plan to date.

 Why produce the Cheltenham Plan?